energister/lmru--tech/README.md

 ## Running the website locally

 First, you should have [Hugo-Extended](https://gohugo.io/getting-started/installing/) installed.
+!NOTE!
+I recommend you to install prerequisites from the previous link and Hugo Extended from this link https://github.com/gohugoio/hugo/releases/tag/v0.96.0

 The following will give you a project that is set up and ready to use (don't forget to use `--recurse-submodules` or you won't pull down some of the code you need to generate a working site).
 The `hugo server` command builds and serves the site.
 If you just want to build the site, run `hugo` instead.